 Have you ever watched an experienced diver prepare to launch themselves from a tall platform or rocky cliff edge?
 Sometimes, they stand for a long time, seemingly just staring out into space.
 It feels almost they are trying to psyche themselves up, to muster enough courage to make the attempt — as if with each successive ascent they need to decide all over again if they are going to take the leap.

-They use visualisation to slow down time, to narrow the number of spur of the moment decisions that need to be made and focus on the actual execution.
-They play the dive out in their head head, numerous times, visualizing a mental image of each stage.
+They use visualisation to slow down time, to narrow the number of spur of the moment decisions that need to be made and instead focus on the actual execution.
+They play the dive out in their head head, numerous times, creating a mental image of each stage.

 I also knew ahead of time that this choice was going to present a specific challenge.
 Ultra wide angle lenses push everything visually away from the eye — like those rear view mirror signs that say ‘subjects are much closer than they appear’.
 This means you have to be extremely close physically to your subjects or they will appear too small in the frame to be of any interest.
 Also, ultra wide-lenses give a lot of distortion around the edges, which can be ok for scenery but can be quite jarring and unflattering for portraits.
-This meant I was going to have to try to get the divers to literally dive over top of me if I was going to appear close enough and have them relatively centred in the frame.
+This meant I was going to have to try to get the divers to literally dive over top of me if I was going to appear close enough and have them relatively centered in the frame.

 This took a little explaining initially as the guys had limited English, and my command of Maltese is, well, non-existent.
 They also had their own ideas of where they I should stand to best capture their moves — fair enough — but as the photographer, you have to be concerned with not just what the subject is doing but also what’s going on behind the action.
 Having already scouted out the location, I knew it was important that the divers not become lost visually against the cliffs and trees on the embankment.
 I had envisioned divers silhouetted against the sky, and this was vital to the shot I was after.